-During the first semester, the students register in phase one of the projects (course code: MECE 498; three-credit hour).
-After completing the first part successfully, the students can register for part two of the project (Course code: MECE 499; three-credit hour).
+During the first semester, the students register in phase one of the projects (course code: ELEC 498; three-credit hour).
+After successfully completing the first part, the students can register for part two of the project (Course code: ELEC 499; three-credit hour).
 For both parts, the students are expected to discuss their progress with their supervisors in regular weekly meetings.
-The students submit written reports, logbook, presentations, posters and other supporting material at the end of each semester.
-They also present and defend their work.
+The students submit written reports, logbook, presentations, posters and other supporting material, and present and defend their work at the end of each semester.